top of page

 What is a debtor?

-Trade debtors are customers that owe money to your business.
+Trade debtors are customers that owe money to your business, These are suppliers or service providers awaiting payment.
+Prioritizing these payments correctly can keep supply chains smooth and prevent operational hiccups.
 For example, when you sell goods or deliver services to a client and may not make payment immediately, the amount the customer owes becomes part of your trade debtors.
 These trade debtors are also known as accounts receivable.

 When you're busy growing your business, it can be easy to neglect to manage your debtors, but good debtor management is crucial to ensure your business has enough working capital to reinvest and grow.
 You should have proper processes in place that will result in faster payments. fewer bad debts, and healthier cash flow.